dbylen/efd/06-thesis/index.md

 After I've done some research and after I've created one "art" piece of mine, I've decided to choose it as my Bachelor thesis topic.

 ## Process
-I wanted to create something that would benefit our culture and Art brut in Czech republic.

-I chose to create a festival because of the variety of program.
+I wanted to create something that would benefit our culture and Art brut in Czech republic & I chose to create a festival because of the variety of program.
 My Art brut festival contains exhibition, projections and art therapeutic workshops.
 Conceptually it is in honor of Jean Dubuffets 125th birthday.

 ### Who is Jean Dubuffet?
 Jean Dubuffet was a French artist known for his innovative approach to art, particularly in the realm of Outsider art, which he termed "Art Brut."
 He was interested in arts of people from psychiatric hospitals & children art work.